dansmyers/ComputerOrganizationAndArchitecture/Labs/1-Framboise.md

 `sudo` is `substitute user do`&mdash;it's a way to run individual commands with superuser-level privileges without actually logging in as the root account.
 The `wpa_supplicant.conf` file can only be edited by root, so you need to use `sudo` when you open it.

 Edit the file so that it looks like the following.
 There may be an additional country line in the header: that's okay.
 Put your own
-Rollins username and password in the `identity` and `password` fields.
+Rollins username and password in the `identity` and `password` fields. **THE FILE ACTUALLY HAS TO LOOK LIKE THE ONE SHOWN BELOW.
+CHECK THE SPACING AND SPELLING OF EVERY ITEM.**
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1